format

 `dpno_zero:''` `0`/`1` Works with type currency, a boolean that when true will remove the decimal place if the cents value is `0` or `00`

-`add:''` String Works with type date.
-Determine time value you would like to add to remove from current timeframe, example: `-1 hour`, `1 day`, `5 min`, `2 month`
+`add:''` String Works with type date, set a time value you would like to add or remove from a provided datetime, example: `-1 hour`, `1 day`, `5 min`, `2 month`

 `format:''` Code (see chart)